 Victoria is a fellow in the Department of Bioengineering and an Honorary Consultant in Diabetes, Endocrinology and General Internal Medicine.
 Her research interests are in islet biology, advanced optical imaging platforms, appetite control, neuroendocrinology and the gut brain axis as applied to the treatment of obesity and Type 2 Diabetes.

 Victoria graduated from the Royal Free and University College London School of Medicine in 2002, with a first class intercalated BSc in Medical Physics.
 In 2006 she moved to Imperial as an Academic Clinical Fellow and in 2008 was awarded an MRC clinical research training fellowship under the mentorship of Professor Sir Steve Bloom.
 During her PhD she studied the physiological effects of combination gut hormone administration on food reward processing (fMRI), glucose metabolism and energy expenditure in humans.
 As an NIHR Clinical Lecturer she developed novel imaging techniques to investigate brown adipose tissue physiology.
-With her current fellowship she is working on rodent vagal deafferentation models to investigate the peripheral pathways of action of gut hormones.
-In collaboration with Professor Guy Rutter she is also developing a longitudinal functional imaging platform for pancreatic islets transplanted into the anterior chamber of the eye.
+In 2016 , she took up a prestigious Diabetes UK Harry Keen Clinician Scientist Fellowship with which she has worked on rodent vagal deafferentation models to investigate the peripheral pathways of action of gut hormones and cutting edge longitudinal functional imaging platforms for pancreatic islets.